Linaro/Connect/_posts/bkk19/sessions/2019-02-08-living-on-channel-zgc.md

 categories:
 - bkk19
 description: '> There is a new experimental garbage collector to OpenJDK on AArch64.
-  Here I''ll describe the ZGC algorithm, how it is different, along with how it is different on AArch64.'
+  Here Ill describe the ZGC algorithm, how it is different, along with how it is different on AArch64.'
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-404.png